 - Use small and slow solutions.
 The bigger the design, the more inputs it will require to keep it running.
 This principle precludes allowing huge multinational corporations to handle the world’s food supply (even the world’s organic food supply).

 - Use and value diversity.
 Diverse food systems are less likely to collapse under pressure than monocultures.
 Furthermore, diversity within the system maximizes efficiency.
-Diversity is reflected in the emphasis of permaculture on layers of food production.
-For example, a tree canopy will be supplemented with an understory layer of smaller shade-loving trees followed by a layer of shrubs such as berry bushes.
 No permaculture system can ever be labeled “cash crop farm,” “poultry farm,” “pig farm,” etc.

 - Use edges and value the marginal.
 Permaculture practitioners believe that the transition zone from one ecosystem to another is often the most productive part of either ecosystem.
-This principle is utilized by maximizing the area devoted to edges and borders.
-For example, a pond might be constructed with a meandering shoreline to increase the amount of area devoted to the transition zone between land and water.
+They seek to maximize the area devoted to edges and borders.
+For example, they might construct a pond with a meandering shoreline to increase the amount of area devoted to the transition zone between land and water.

 - Creatively use and respond to change.
-In fact, despite its emphasis on “permanent,” permaculture allows for relatively little permanence, mimicking nature’s pattern of ecological succession.
+Despite its emphasis on “permanent,” permaculture mimicks nature’s pattern of ecological succession.
 Livestock is rotated, crops are rotated, etc. Even fruit tree plantings are mixed up, with different species and varieties intermingled.

 Permaculture advocates often list the following benefits of their system: